TikTok sale to Microsoft-Walmart or Oracle could come as early as this weekend

 Silverlake Partners and KKR showed an early interest in TikTok

 In late July, anti-China sentiment swirled and President Donald Trump announced on Aug.
-6 that, unless the Chinese-owned app was sold to an American technology company, he’d ban the Chinese-owned short-form video app by Sept.
+6 that, unless the Chinese-owned app was sold to an American technology company, he’d ban the short-form video app by Sept.
 15.

 Persons familiar with TikTok-parent Bytedance’s early-stage negotiations said private equity firms, Silverlake Partners and KKR, separately showed interest but they dropped out of the running as it became clear the Trump Administration would only approve a sale to a U.S. company with the technological ability to seal off user data from China.